4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 As you stand in the receiving line after the service, you notice that the body language of a listener approaching you.

-Their neck is rigid, their jaw clenched, their shoulders close to their ears.
+Their neck is rigid, jaw clenched, and shoulders are close to their ears.

 Here it comes!
 Anger, fear, or contempt are about to be unleashed.